-Molly Anne Rothenberg is Professor of English at Tulane University.
+Molly Anne Rothenberg was a Professor of English at Tulane University.
 She received her doctorate from the University of California at Irvine in Comparative Literature and Critical Theory.
 She is a nationally certified psychoanalyst.
 Her teaching and scholarly interests include late 18th-century and 19th-century British literature and culture, gender and sexuality studies, post-Freudian psychoanalytic theory, film and new media theory, social and cultural theory, and global literary studies.

 She recently received a Fulbright Flex Award for research at the University of Edinburgh that includes preparing a digital exhibition of materials on dramatic adaptations of Sir Walter Scott's novels from the Folger Shakespeare Library for the bicentennial of Waverly's publication.
 She is the recipient of the Tulane University Weiss Presidential Fellowship for Undergraduate Teaching (2011), and she has been awarded Teacher of the Year by the Honors Program.